 String of Pearls (Senecio Rowleyanus)

 Why they work: "This is a super Insta-worthy succulent that looks amazing," he notes.
 "And true to name, it does indeed look like a string of pearls!"

 How to hang them: "This is a little more tricky to take care of since they need to be watered more often than other succulents but don't like to sit in water," he says.
 "So they should be soaked in a container with drainage."

 Why they work: "Their unique shapes are sure to spark interest in anyone who visits," he says.
 "The added bonuses?
 They bloom fragrant flowers once a year and they're pet-friendly."

 How to hang them: "These plants require full sun indoors, so if you have a window that gets blasted with light, then this is the plant for you."

 Why they work: "Like the Cattleya, these require direct sunlight.
 However, unlike the Cattleya, they can live bare root," he says.
-"For the plant lovers who like no mess, these are the ticket."

 How to hang them: "These are the plants for over-waterers, as you must water them daily," Satch continues.
 "Enjoy their roots that dangle like beaded curtains and their blooms once a year."

 Why they work: "They all flower, and some have unique shapes and patterns found nowhere else in the plant kingdom," he says.